irothschild/stefuna/README.rst

 	def init(self):
-	    """Initialize the single instance in a worker""" pass
+	    """Initialize the single instance in a worker"""
+            # self.config is the worker config
+            self.logger.debug('Init worker instance')

 	def run_task(self, task_token, input_data):
 	    self.logger.debug('Worker in run_task')

 	    # Do some work!
+            # self.config is the worker config

 	    # Return value can be a string or a dict/array that
 	    # will be JSON stringified.
 	    return {"message": "Hello World"}

-Create a config file `hello_config.py`, setting the worker class, server name, and activity ARN:
+Create a config file ``hello_config.py``, setting the worker class, server name, and activity ARN:

 .. code-block:: python